clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/virt-manager.rst

 #.
 In step 2 of the `New VM` wizard, you can choose ISO or CDROM install
    media.

-   #.
-Uncheck the `Automatically detect from the installation media / source` field,
+   a.
+Uncheck `Automatically detect from the installation media / source`
-      then select the :guilabel:`Browse...` button as shown in Figure 5.
+      field and select the :guilabel:`Browse...` button as shown in Figure 5.

       .. figure:: figures/virtmgr/virt-manager-05.png
          :scale: 100%